 If you are shopping for a new drill on a limited budget and only looking to do light-duty DIY projects around your home, then we would recommend the Black+Decker 20V Max Drill/Driver LDX120C.
 This tool costs significantly less than the top models and has more than enough power for most tasks, all in a compact form that is easy to stash in a drawer.
 It's lightweight and easy to handle, making it the perfect option for beginners or entry-level DIYers, and it is very convenient and user-friendly.

 If you are shopping on a budget and like the pistol grip style and compact size of a 12-volt drill, then the Bosch 12V Max Drill/Driver Kit PS31-2A is a fantastic option for you.
-This drill is a great option for the average homeowner — someone who might want to undertake a fair number of DIY or home improvement projects but isn't doing any major renovations.
-This pint-sized drill packs plenty of punch, doing quite well in our drilling and driving evaluations, all while being one of the more convenient tools to operate.
+This model is a great option for the average homeowner who might want to undertake some DIY or home improvement projects but isn't doing any major renovations.
+This pint-sized device packs plenty of punch, doing quite well in our drilling and driving evaluations, all while being one of the more convenient tools to operate.
 This handy cordless is lightweight, ergonomic, and a great addition to any DIYers arsenal.
 Being smaller and lighter, this tool fits nicely into tight and dark spaces that larger tools cannot access, and it doesn't take up as much space on a tool bench.

 Unfortunately, the Bosch PS31-2A can't quite compare to the drilling and driving performance of the top-tier, higher voltage tools.
 The 12-volt Bosch struggled to drive the ½" lag screw in and complained when getting the 5" hole saw to its full depth.
 The battery life here is also somewhat lackluster.
 The Milwaukee M12 Fuel 12-volt model barely outscored the Bosch overall.
 Still, we found the price of the Bosch to be more enticing than the marginal improvement the Milwaukee offers.
 This Bosch tool is a compact option that's a good bargain and more than capable of handling light-duty tasks and house projects.